brijr/components/README.md

 ![components](https://github.com/brijr/components/assets/57158102/a1246578-4837-4704-94d8-1b01703a850b)

-Open source components for building websites.
-Created by [Bridger Tower](https://bridger.to)
+Open source collection of React components for building websites.
+Created by [Bridger Tower](https://bridger.to).

 ## Setup

-> Want to just use a starter?
-Go here [brijr/starter](https://github.com/brijr/starter)
+> Want to use a starter?
+Go here 🔗[brijr/starter](https://github.com/brijr/starter)

 ### Step 1:  Create a Next.js application